ISM Certified Sales Manager

 Sales Oversight, Control, and Reporting Systems:

-• Governance structures for preparing and reviewing formal sales reports.
+• Governance structures for formal sales reporting cycles.

-• Alignment between institutional control systems and performance gaps.
+• Alignment between reporting outputs and performance control objectives.

 Unit 4: